dschizas/java-tutorial/README.md

 ### Package
 A package is a namespace for organizing classes and interfaces in a logical manner.
 Placing your code into packages makes large software projects easier to manage.

+## Design Patterns
+In the simplest terms, such a common solution is a design pattern and the repository or place of reference that contains such patterns is a design-pattern catalog.
+A design pattern prescribes a proven solution from experienced hands for a recurring design problem.
+Apart from describing the problem and prescribing the solution, the pattern will also explain the implementation issues involved and consequences, if any, of using the pattern.
+These solutions are generic in nature.
+They are described in the well-defined "Pattern Templates"; the most common one in use is the template defined by the "Gang of Four."
+The pattern templates usually have a name that offers a good idea as to what that pattern is all about, followed by where the pattern is applicable, the motivation, implementation issues, and other descriptions.

+Use of such patterns makes the design of an application transparent.
+These patterns have been used successfully by developers in their respective work and hence the pros and cons of their use as well as implementation issues are known beforehand.
+All design patterns are reusable and can be adapted to a particular context; this gives developers flexibility.

 ## Immutable objects
 An object is considered immutable if its state cannot change after it is constructed.